RobotJungle/iLQGameSolver.jl/README.md

 ## Todo list:

-### Todo list:

-Important:
+### Important:

-- Generalize for multiple agents:
+- ~~Generalize for multiple agents:~~
-    - Pass the dynamics function manually.
-Looping over each agent is inefficient.
+    - ~~Pass the dynamics function manually.
+Looping over each agent is inefficient.~~

 - Add documentation and write report

 - Receding horizon for online trajectory optimization

 - Make a better GUI for the results
-  - Graphical represenation of the robots pose and shape in plots
+  - Graphical representation of the robots pose and shape in plots
   - Add TurtleBot to MeshCat or on ROS to visualize results

 -  ~~Put code in .jl file instead of .ipynb~~